amywinecoff/sport-body-project/README.md

 # The Sport Body Project
-## An analysis of the relationship between body preferences and choice of sport
+## An analysis of sport-specific body preferences

 The data, stimuli, and analysis contained in this repo are a part of a research effort to understand if participation in sports with different functional demands--running, rock climbing, and CrossFit--is associated with different body preferences.
 Specifically,